mgmt-sa-tiger-team/sap-hana-workshop/docs/setup.md

 aws_secret_access_key = ABCDEFGHIJKLMNOP/ABCDEFGHIJKLMNOP
 ```

+6. Download and copy the SAP binaries into an AWS s3 storage [Click here](sap-directions/SAP.md)

-6. Clone the workshops repo:
+7. Clone the workshops repo:

 If you haven't done so already make sure you have the repo cloned to the machine executing the playbook